Solar hydrogen: Photoanodes made of alpha-SnWO4 promise high efficiencies

-Category: Climate Hits: 0Photoanodes made of metal oxides are considered to be a viable solution for the production of hydrogen with sunlight.
+Category: Climate Hits: 1Photoanodes made of metal oxides are considered to be a viable solution for the production of hydrogen with sunlight.
 Alpha-SnWO4 has optimal electronic properties for photoelectrochemical water splitting with sunlight, but corrodes easily.
 Protective layers of nickel oxide prevent corrosion, but reduce the photovoltage and limit the efficiency.
 Now a team has investigated at BESSY II what happens at the interface between the photoanode and the protective layer.

 Read more https://www.sciencedaily.com/releases/2021/01/210126134041.htm